 They may be thousands of years old, but these dinosaurs have aged quite gracefully.
 Made famous by their feature in a classic movie, they have now become an ever-popular roadside attraction.
 As they are located right outside of Greater Palm Springs, it is often a pit-stop for those who are entering, leaving or passing through – the perfect chance to feature special guests on your next Instagram photo.
 You can now find them painted to fit the season, like T-Rex Santa for the holidays or spooky-themed for Halloween.

 Looking to be taken back in time to the prehistoric ages?
 If so, take a visit to the Museum of Ancient Wonders to find fossils dating back 4.6 billion years, treasures of the Ancient Greeks from 1650 to 410 B.C., and incredible recreations of the richest archaeological find yet Tutankhamun's legendary treasures.
 See a glimpse into the life of Egypt's celebrated boy king, Tutankhamun, and learn about his reign, the multiple challenges he faced, and the lavish lifestyle that he lived – shown through artifacts like his state chariot, golden shrines, jewelry, and his infamous royal mummy.
 Walking into this museum is much like walking into an educational time machine.

 Cabot’s Pueblo Museum | Desert Hot Springs

 Cabot’s Pueblo Museum is an architectural delight and a true time warp to centuries past.
-The four-story, 5,000-square-foot historic house exemplifying Pueblo Revival Style was completely built by hand, constructed exclusively from reclaimed and found objects and dazzling with its aesthetics and history.
-Museum junkies are in for a treat with the artwork and artifacts of American Indian and Alaska Native cultures.
+The four-story, 5,000-square-foot historic, Hopi-inspired house was completely built by hand by Cabot Yerxa, constructed exclusively from reclaimed and found objects, and dazzling with its aesthetics and history.
+Museum lovers are in for a treat with the artwork and artifacts of Native America and Alaska Native cultures.